contentmunch/muncher-parent/README.md

 ### Workflow Rules

-- Branch from `develop` when starting work.
+- Branch from `main` when starting work.
-- Open pull requests **into `develop`**.
+- Open pull requests **into `main`**.
 - Ensure your code is covered by tests (unit/integration as appropriate).
-- Keep your branch up-to-date with `develop`.
+- Keep your branch up to date with `main`.
-- Follow existing code style and structure.
+- Follow the existing code style and structure.

 ---